mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 for most integrators to create a fully automated self-certification.
 The certification will be concluded with an automated report on how the certification went.

-Further details on self certification will follow in December 2019.
+Further details on self certification will follow in January 2020.